sisalik/automate/README.md

-*This readme is incomplete.
-More information to be added soon.*
+*This is beta software.
+You will most likely see some bugs.*

 automate
 ========